|

 13.9 million; Population of US: 12.8 million

-1832 Jan 7th.
+• 1832 Jan 7th.
 Paganini played at the Theatre Royal.
-Oct 14th: The Duchess of Kent and Princess Victoria visit the city and Eaton Hall.
+Oct 14th: The Duchess of Kent and her daughter, the 13 year old Princess Victoria (the future queen) visit the city and Eaton Hall.
 The Princess opened the new Grosvenor Bridge.
 A small earthquake was felt in the neighbourhood.
-The 'Cholera Morbus' prevalent; the pandemic began in India around 1826, spread from Russia into Europe and reached Chester- and as far north as Scotland- by this year
+The 'Cholera Morbus' prevalent; the pandemic began in India around 1826, spread from Russia into Europe and reached Chester- and as far north as Scotland- by this year.

-1834 A remarkable fish, the Squalus Vulgaris or 'Angel Fish', was caught off Connah's Quay.
-Disastrous fire in Houses of Parliament.
-The Spanish Inquisition, which began during the 13th century, finally suppressed
+1833 Abolition of slavery throughout British Empire 1834 A remarkable fish, the Squalus Vulgaris or 'Angel Fish', was caught off Connah's Quay.
+Disastrous fire destroys much of the Houses of Parliament.
+The Spanish Inquisition, which began during the 13th century, finally suppressed.

-1835 The earliest negative photograph taken by William Henry Fox Talbot.
-Halley's Comet reappears
+• 1835 New City Council established.
+The earliest negative photograph taken by William Henry Fox Talbot.
+Halley's Comet reappears.

 History no. 29